This article was first published on Sept. 3, 2009, a week after Ernie McLean was found after being lost in the B.C. bush

 Who knows how many times legendary Western Hockey League team owner and coach Ernie “Punch” McLean gave the locker room speech about never giving up when things look grim?
 Certainly enough to lead his New Westminster Bruins to four consecutive Memorial Cups in the mid-1970s, and two national titles; enough that 80 of his players made the National Hockey League; enough to embrace the risk of his second career as a prospector and gold miner.
 Most recently, last week—at age 77, and lost five days without coat, compass or food while working his Settea Creek gold property in the dense bush of northwestern B.C.—he gave the speech to himself.

 Even a guy as stubborn, strong and proud as McLean—hungry, wet, cold and beset by mosquitoes—had fleeting doubts.
 “Is this it?” he’d wondered.
 “Is this the end of the trail for me?”
 But with the nickname Punch, earned over a lifetime of misadventures, he had a rich vein of resources to draw on.
-What he loves about sports are the life lessons about winning, and losing, he said in an interview Monday, back in the comforting confines of a Burnaby hockey complex.
-By then he seemed none the worse for wear.
+What he loves about sports are the life lessons about winning, and losing, he said once back in the comforting confines of a Burnaby hockey complex.
+A week later he seemed none the worse for wear.
 His face is as craggy as the landscape he prospects and his handshake could squeeze ore from a rock.
 “I’ve used this philosophy in life,” he says.
 “If anything happens, you just keep on going, because if you quit, it’s over.”

 This is hardly the first time she’s waited anxiously for McLean to emerge from one scrap or other.
 In his hockey days, he was a full-contact coach known to fling the occasional garbage pail or hockey stick on the ice to fire up the troops.
 Once, the story goes, he lifted the toupée off a hapless referee.
 In 1979 he was forced to publicly apologize after a brawl between his Bruins and the Portland Winterhawks.
 Seven Bruins received conditional sentences for common assault.